Mohamed-Fathy-Salah/xv6-public/README.md

 ## Virtual memory
 ### Required
 Null pointer dereference:
-In this part of the project we will be changing the xv6 to support a feature almost every modern os does, which is causing an exception when a program dereferences a null pointer what is null pointer:<br>
+In this part of the project we will be changing the xv6 to support a feature almost every modern os does, which is causing an exception when a program dereferences a null pointer <br>
+what is null pointer:<br>
 A Null Pointer is a pointer that does not point to any memory location.
 It stores the base address of the segment.
-The null pointer basically stores the Null value what is null pointer dereference:<br>
+The null pointer basically stores the Null value <br>
+what is null pointer dereference:<br>
 null pointer Dereferencing  means trying to access whatever is pointed to by the pointer.
 The * operator is the dereferencing operator in other words Dereferencing just means reading the memory value at a given address.
 So when you have a pointer points to something, to dereference the pointer means to read or write the data that the pointer points to.